Adelic line bundles on quasi-projective varieties: Adelic line bundles

 We will see in Corollary \ref{shrink} that these maps are injective if $X'$ and $X$ are normal and $f$ is birational.

 \emph{Varying the base.} Let $k'/k$ be a finitely generated extension of fields, and $X$ be an essentially quasi-projective integral scheme over $k'$.
 Then there are canonical maps

 To define the maps, note that if $\CU$ (resp. $\CV$) is a quasi-projective model of $X$ (resp. $\Spec k'$) over $k$, then by shrinking $\CU$, we can assume that there is a flat morphism $\CU\to \CV$ extending $X\to \Spec k'$.
 This is similar to Lemma \ref{models}.
-Then it suffices to define a map $\wh\Div(\CU/k) \to \wh\Div(X/k')$ and its analogue for the line bundles.
+Then it suffices to define a map $\wh\Div(\CU/k) \to \wh\Div(X/k')$ and it's analog for the line bundles.
 By composition, we can further assume that $X$ is isomorphic to the generic fiber of $\CU\to \CV$.

 Fix a projective model $\CB$ of $\CV$ over $k$.
 For any projective model $\CX$ of $\CU$ over $k$, we can assume that there is a morphism $\CX\to \CB$ extending $\CU\to \CV$ by blowing-up $\CX$.
 Then the generic fiber $\CX_\eta$ of $\CX\to \CB$ is a projective model of $X$ over $k'$.
 Finally, the map is induced by the natural map $\Div(\CX) \to \Div(\CX_\eta)$.